This Is Julia Child’s Secret for Perfect Hard-Boiled Eggs

 The first time I met Julia Child, I was covered in egg yolks, arguing with three other cooks and ready to throw a pot across the room.
 Not my finest hour, but it’s one I’ll remember for as long as I live.

 Anyone who loves cooking knows and adores Julia Child.
 We’re all familiar with her infamous quotes and her timeless cooking tips, and the fact that people are still using her first cookbook, published over 50 years ago, is a testament to how special she was.
+We’re still remembering her with cooking shows dedicated to her genius!
 But I’ll remember her for a different reason.

 You could have heard a pin drop.
 We stared in awe as she walked around the room taking it all in.
 Within 20 seconds she had figured out the situation.
 She smiled, sat down and said, “Alright, the first thing you need to do is relax because you won’t find a solution if you don’t.”
 She was right.
 We were so frantic and stressing out that we couldn’t focus on what was really happening or how to fix it.
-As if to prove her point, a few seconds later she asked for a pressure cooker and she showed us how to cook eggs in just a few minutes.
 Then she reminded us we were high in the Rocky Mountains and gave us a few pointers on cooking and baking above sea level.

 Her Words Stuck With Me

-The rest of the weekend I learned so much from her but that one simple suggestion really stuck with me over the years.
-Now, whenever things get a little frantic, I take her advice and relax a bit and in almost every case, a solution presents itself.
+Learning to cook the perfect hard-boiled eggs was useful, but her other simple suggestion really stuck with me over the years.
+Now, whenever things get a little frantic, I take Julia’s advice and relax a bit and in almost every case, a solution presents itself.
 It is such a simple trick but one that’s hard to master.
 It’s easy to get caught up in the moment and sometimes miss the most obvious solutions.
 So the next time you’re feeling overwhelmed, do what I do; stop, take a breath and think of Julia.